 In a September 2018 interview with Jake Tapper on CNN, Kellyanne Conway stated she was the victim of a sexual assault.

-In 2018, the OSC prepared a report on Hatch Act violations by Conway.
+In 2018, the OSC prepared a report citing Hatch Act violations.

-In May 2019, Kellyanne Conway declared that attempts to silence her through the Hatch Act would not succeed, stating, "If you’re trying to silence me through the Hatch Act, it's not going to work ...
+In May 2019, Kellyanne Conway declared that attempts to silence her through the Hatch Act would be unsuccessful, stating, "If you're trying to silence me through the Hatch Act, it's not going to work ...
 Let me know when the jail sentence starts".

-In June 2019, the U.S. Office of Special Counsel recommended that Kellyanne Conway be fired for multiple violations of the Hatch Act of 1939.
+In June 2019, the U.S. Office of Special Counsel recommended that Kellyanne Conway be fired for "unprecedented" multiple violations of the Hatch Act of 1939, but she was not fired.

-On June 26, 2019, Kellyanne Conway did not appear at a hearing by the House Committee on Oversight and Reform, leading that committee to issue a subpoena for her.
+On June 26, 2019, Kellyanne Conway did not appear at a hearing by the House Committee on Oversight and Reform, which led the committee to issue a subpoena for her.
+At the hearing, Special Counsel Henry Kerner testified that Conway had been found guilty of two Hatch Act violations in 2018 and 11 in 2019.

-In September 2019, Kellyanne Conway's cousin Giovanna Coia married Vice President Mike Pence's nephew John Pence.
+In September 2019, Kellyanne Conway's cousin Giovanna Coia, then White House press assistant, married Vice President Mike Pence's nephew John Pence, who worked for the Donald Trump 2020 presidential campaign.

-In August 2020, Kellyanne Conway left the Trump administration following a public feud with her daughter and threatened legal emancipation.
+In August 2020, Kellyanne Conway left the Trump administration.

 On August 23, 2020, Kellyanne Conway announced her resignation in order to "spend more time with her family," as did her husband George, who announced he had taken time off from the Lincoln Project and Twitter.

-In 2020, Kellyanne Conway ended her tenure as Senior Counselor to the President.
+In 2020, Kellyanne Conway's tenure as Senior Counselor to the President concluded.

-In April 2022, Conway joined the board of the America First Policy Institute.
+In April 2022, Kellyanne Conway joined the board of the America First Policy Institute.

-In 2022, Kellyanne Conway authored "Here's the Deal: A Memoir", which was published by Threshold Editions.
+In 2022, Kellyanne Conway authored the memoir "Here's the Deal: A Memoir".

 On March 1, 2023, Kellyanne Conway spoke with prosecutors from the Manhattan district attorney's office as part of their criminal investigation into Trump.

-In March 2023, George and Kellyanne Conway announced that they were divorcing after 22 years of marriage.
+In March 2023, George and Kellyanne announced that they were divorcing after 22 years of marriage.

 In December 2023, Kellyanne Conway met with congressional Republicans and argued that it was electorally necessary for them to support protections of access to birth control, citing public approval for such protection.

-In February 2024, shortly after the Supreme Court of Alabama delivered their ruling in LePage v.
+Shortly after the Supreme Court of Alabama delivered their February 2024 ruling in LePage v.
 Center for Reproductive Medicine, Conway's firm shared polls that they had conducted demonstrating broad public support for protections of IVF and fertility treatments, even among Americans opposed to abortion and self-identifying evangelicals.

-In 2024, Conway delivered a speech during on the third night of the 2024 Republican National Convention.
+In 2024, Kellyanne Conway delivered a speech on the third night of the Republican National Convention.

-Since 2024, Kellyanne Conway has been paid by the Club for Growth to advocate on behalf of the social media app TikTok and its parent company, ByteDance.
+In 2024, Kellyanne Conway was paid by the Club for Growth to advocate on behalf of the social media app TikTok and its parent company, ByteDance.
 In this capacity, Conway lobbied against efforts to restrict or force the sale of TikTok amid congressional consideration of the Protecting Americans from Foreign Adversary Controlled Applications Act.

 Donald John Trump is an American politician media personality and...